CtrlK

 Specificity

-Lists multiple specific concrete actions (plan, build, create, design, implement, review, fix, improve, optimize, enhance, refactor, check) and detailed elements (button, modal, navbar, sidebar, card, table, form, chart) with specific styles and frameworks.
+The description lists numerous specific concrete actions (plan, build, create, design, implement, review, fix, improve, optimize, enhance, refactor, check), specific project types (website, landing page, dashboard, admin panel, e-commerce, SaaS), specific UI elements (button, modal, navbar, sidebar, card, table, form, chart), and specific design styles (glassmorphism, claymorphism, minimalism, brutalism, neumorphism).
+This is highly specific and comprehensive.

 3 / 3